 In order to become a member of ALEP, an individual or organisation operating in the enfranchisement sector should already have proven experience of leasehold enfranchisement projects.
 Membership applications are considered by the Executive Committee on a monthly basis.

 Members are organisations with staff and/or principals or are individual traders who can show at least two years' experience in leasehold enfranchisement.
-Members who are managing agents, project managers, solicitors or valuers must be able to show that, on an annual basis, they initiate at least two or more enfranchisement projects totalling at least 20 or more flats (or deal with a similar number of clients by way of lease extension).
-They must also have two satisfactory references from clients relating to significant completed projects.
+Members who are managing agents, project managers, solicitors or valuers must be able to show that, on an annual basis, they initiate at least two or more enfranchisement projects totalling at least 20 or more flats (or deal with a similar number of clients by way of lease extensions).
+They must also have two satisfactory references from clients and fellow practitioners relating to significant completed projects.

 Members who are barristers will need to show that they have dealt with at least five cases at an appropriate level relating to enfranchisement in any given year.
-These may be by way of matters proceeding to a final hearing in the County Court, Higher Courts, First-tier Tribunal or the Upper Tribunal (Lands Chamber) or by way of paper based advice relating to matters which have settled but which are of a suitable nature to support their application.
+These may be by way of matters proceeding to a final hearing in the County Court, Higher Courts, First-tier Tribunal or the Upper Tribunal (Lands Chamber) or by way of paper-based advice relating to matters which have settled but which are of a suitable nature to support their application.